i3uex/sam/README.md

 ## Working Data

+> **Important:** The whole project uses the coordinates convention rows, columns (y, x) instead of x, y.
+To avoid any misunderstandings, the naming reflects this fact.

 The project includes various run/debug configurations.
 In order to create the working data from the dataset, you need to execute **nifti_to_numpy** with the required arguments.
 As a reference, this is the command you have to execute from the command line to create the NumPy files from the NIfTI ones, for one image:

 ```shell